- March 11, 2021

 "Velocity Vector" is a VR action/platformer/racing game that offers a fun and addictive gameplay experience.
 The game features fast-paced drifting and obstacle avoidance, with unique control mechanics that allow you to change direction by moving your hands.
 With no breaks, tracks, or checkpoints, the game presents a challenging drifting session for players.
 Each level comes with a unique soundtrack to enhance the gaming experience.

-- The core gameplay is fun and offers a unique combination of racing and platforming mechanics.
+- The game offers a unique combination of racing and platforming elements, providing a fresh experience.

-- The controls are unintuitive and can lead to accidental actions, making gameplay frustrating.
+- The controls are unintuitive and can lead to frustrating gameplay, with many players experiencing difficulty in mastering them.

-- Many players experience nausea and discomfort while playing, which detracts from the overall enjoyment.
+- Many players report extreme nausea and discomfort while playing, making it hard to enjoy the game for extended periods.

 “The game isn't super long, but the gameplay that's there is fun and I definitely recommend it if it looks interesting to you.”